abhijeetsharma200/OpenCV-Wiki/How_to_contribute.md

 -   If you are submitting a new algorithm implementation, do a quick search over internet to see whether the algorithm is patented or not. **Note:** All new algorithms should go into [opencv_contrib](https://github.com/opencv/opencv_contrib) repository by default.

--   If you are going to fix a bug, check that it's still exists.
-This can be done by building the latest [2.4](https://github.com/opencv/opencv/tree/2.4)/[3.4](https://github.com/opencv/opencv/tree/3.4) branch or the [latest master branch](https://github.com/opencv/opencv), and make sure that the error is still reproducable there.
+-   If you are going to fix a bug, check that it still exists.
+This can be done by building the latest [2.4](https://github.com/opencv/opencv/tree/2.4)/[3.4](https://github.com/opencv/opencv/tree/3.4) branch or the [latest master branch](https://github.com/opencv/opencv), and make sure that the error is still reproducible there.
 We do not fix bugs that only affect deprecated versions like OpenCV 2.1 for example.

 -   Make sure that nobody beat you into fixing or reporting the issue by doing a search on the Github [OpenCV issues page](https://github.com/opencv/opencv/issues), and making sure that there isn't someone working on it.
 In the latter case you might provide support or suggestion in the issue or in the linked pull request.